tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 For example, do you dedicate 2 hours a day to simply learning to code in the particular language of the product you're documenting?
 Should you carve this time out of your employer's time, or your own, or both?
 How do you get other doc work done, given that meetings and miscellaneous tasks usually eat up another 2 hours of work time?
 What strategies should you implement to actually learn code in a way that sticks?
 What if what you're learning has little connection or relevance with the code you're documenting?

-There are a lot of questions to answer about just how to learn code.
-But a few conclusions are clear:
+There are a lot of questions about just how to learn code, and I don't have all the answers.
+But here's what I know:

 *  Developer documentation requires some familiarity with code.
 *  You have to understand explanations from engineers, including the terms used.